 Wholesale Trade (6%)

 For more information on employers in Halton, pleae see the Halton Employers List

 Chamber of Commerce

 Use the Chamber of Commerce to do a "Business Search" in Halton for employers in your field:

 Salaries and Wages

-For up to date information, please visits Statistics Canada.
+For up to date information, please visit Statistics Canada

 Starting a Business

-Congratulations for taking the first step towards entrepreneurship!
-At this stage, you need to understand business ownership structures, registration of your business name, government regulations that may apply to your business and developing a business plan.
+Please consider the following resources to understand business ownership structures, registration of your business name, government regulations that may apply to your business and developing a business plan.

 For more information, please visit the Ontario Government's website, or the Halton Small Business Centre.